Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Methodology

 \section{Methodology}

-\paragraph{Overview} The SMGrNN is a directed graph $G_t = (V_t, E_t)$ whose nodes are neurons and whose directed, weighted edges are synapses.
+The SMGrNN is a directed graph $G_t = (V_t, E_t)$ whose nodes are neurons and whose directed, weighted edges are synapses.
 Unlike fixed multilayer perceptrons, $G_t$ changes during training: edges are added or removed and hidden nodes are inserted or deleted by a SPM, while synaptic weights are updated by a standard gradient-based optimizer.
-Short, rolling history buffers store recent node activations and weight updates; the resulting local temporal statistics drive structural decisions in the SPM.
+Short, rolling history buffers store recent edge-wise weight updates; the resulting local temporal statistics drive structural decisions in the SPM.
 This section formalizes the control setting, the SMGrNN architecture, the SPM rules, and the training procedure used in the experiments.
+Fig.~\ref{fig:smgrnn_overview} summarizes the separation between local structural adaptation in the SPM and gradient-based synaptic optimization in the current implementation.